mrpjevans/talk2pi/README.md

 python3 pixels.py
 ```

-(Confession: These are the insructions but I'm yet to make them work!)
+(Confession: These are the instructions but I'm yet to make them work!)

 ### Test Audio